Big Android BBQ 2015

 Channeling energy from a deliciously nostalgic source

 It began in 2010 with two dozen people attending a geeky backyard cookout.
-By the end of 2014, the Big Android BBQ (BABBQ) had become the Android community’s Comic-Con: a blend of conference and convention that offered space for hundreds to connect, learn, and play.
+By the end of 2014, the Big Android BBQ (BABBQ for short) had become the Android community’s Comic-Con: A blend of conference and convention that offered space for hundreds to connect, learn, and play.

 The growth of the BABBQ was backed by small sponsorships from a network of engaged hardware vendors, service providers, and other mobile tech groups.
 This all changed in 2015 when Android’s creator gave us a call.